About this report

 In the main section of the page, objectives and goals at the selected level display as items in a list.
 If an objective or goal has child objectives or goals, you can click the arrow next to its name to display them.

-The following objective and goal information displays as columns in the list:
+The following objective and goal information displays as columns in the list.
+Columns can be displayed or hidden using the Columns Shown option in the upper-right of the page:

 - Name and description